IT Security: Are Phishing Attacks REALLY Down?

 “They HAVE to be kidding!”

-There is a flood of other stories that contradict such finding security, including numerous reports of high-profile phishing attacks security.
-Last week, in fact, we learned that a Syrian group had successful email security phishing attacks on White House staffers.
-A member of the “Syrian Electronic Army” (SEA), supporters of dictator Bashar al-Assad, proudly distributed screen prints of security White House staffer Erin Lindsey’s Gmail account emails security.
-Ms. Lindsey made the mistake of clicking on a link in a faux email from the SEA security.
+There is a flood of other stories that contradict such a finding, including numerous reports of high profile attacks.
+Last week, in fact, we learned that a Syrian group had a successful email phishing attack on White House staffers.
+A member of the “Syrian Electronic Army” (SEA), supporters of dictator Bashar al-Assad, proudly distributed screen prints of White House staffer Erin Lindsey’s Gmail account emails.
+Ms. Lindsey made the mistake of clicking on a link in a faux email from the SEA.

 American Banker Magazine this week is reporting on a “spike” in email phishing that targets bank customers.
 I can testify that I get emails almost every day about my accounts at Banks I don’t use!